TheTurtle3/A-Star-Search/README.md

 ## How to Run
 ### Without Visual
 Simply run the search.py file.
+This will create a maze-sol.txt file that contains the solution based on choices the user makes during runtime.

 ### With Visual
 Running the visual_search.py file requires the pygame library to be installed on the computer.
+This will also create a maze-sol.txt file that contains the solution based on choices the user makes during runtime.
+Additionally a window with the visual will also appear on screen.